Depression Counselling in Greater Vancouver, Lower Mainland, Greater Victoria, Langford and Vancouver Island

 Seeking out counselling for depression can be very helpful.
+It can be difficult to begin this journey, but it can make a big difference.

 Depression is a term used by many people for periods when we feel sad, down, or “blue”.
 But when these emotions last for longer than a few weeks and start to interfere with other aspects of a person’s life, it could signal what is commonly called “clinical depression”.
 It can affect all areas of life – health, relationships, work and sleep.
 Often people will describe a long lasting feeling of not being interested in things, including activities that once brought them joy.
 When that occurs, it is beyond a simple matter of “just cheering up” or getting more exercise or taking a vacation.
 It requires professional help.
 It you or someone you know is experiencing depression, they should first see their physician.